lecode-official/mvvm-framework/Documentation/ProjectStructure.md

 The application project contains the class `MvvmApplication`, which should be the starting point for most applications. `MvvmApplication` derives from `System.Windows.Application` and enhances it with several lifecycle callbacks.

-- **`OnStartedAsAdditionalInstanceAsync`** - Gets called when there already is another instance of the same application running.
-This callback method is called before `OnStartedAsync` is invoked.
 - **`OnStartedAsync`** - Gets called after the application startup.
 This can be overridden to implement custom startup logic and display views.
 - **`OnExitAsync`** - Gets called right before the application quits.
 This can be overridden to implement custom shutdown logic.
 - **`OnUnhandledExceptionAsync`** - Gets called if an exception was thrown that was not handled by user-code.